KristiyanDinev/NewsAppServer/README.md

 ### Docs (endpoint -> explain)
 - GET `/news/id/{newsID}` -> Ex: `/news/id/1` this will get the news with that id
 - GET `/news/{page}/{amountPerPage}` -> Ex: `/news/1/5` this will return the latest news in a list of objects: [{id, title, thumbnail_endpoint, pdf_endpoint, html_body, tags, posted_on_utc_timezored}]
+- GET `/news/search/{search}/{filter}` -> Ex: `/news/search/Some Title/news;post` this will return a list of all News that contain any of the search in the title or any or filter in the tags.
 - POST `/news` -> Will create a new news.
 - POST `/edit/news` -> Will edit already existing news.
 - POST `/delete/news` -> Will delete already existing news.